I7-Examples/Bronze/docs/source.txt

 A display is a kind of thing.
 A display is always scenery. [* A kind mostly used for the paintings, with special behavior to handle what happens when the player tries to look behind one.]

 A reminder is a kind of thing.
 A reminder has some text called a memory.
-Carry out examining an unexamined reminder: say "[memory of the noun][paragraph break]You reacquaint yourself with its appearance: ".
+Carry out examining an unexamined reminder: say "[memory of the noun][paragraph break]You reacquaint yourself with its appearance: [run paragraph on]".

 A floor is a kind of thing.
 Before putting something on a floor: try dropping the noun instead.
 Before facing down in the presence of a floor (called target): try examining the target instead.
 A floor is always scenery.
 Instead of looking under a floor: say "Nice idea if you can figure out how."
 Understand "floor" or "ground" as a floor.